spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 # CI Node Setup

-This section documents setting up an EC2 instance on AWS from which to execute subsequent sections of these instructions and JupyterHub deployments.
+This section covers the process of setting up an EC2 instance on AWS that will be used for configuration and deployment.

 ### Create EC2 and login using ssh